ChristianGaertner/TextAdventure/README.md

 Just use the ingame `help` command to see a list of commands with their explanation and usage guide.

+### AI

+This game contains a simple AI which can answer basic questions and help the user to reach his/her goal.

+Start a conversation with the kind worker Bob with the command `talk`.
+You can ask him where stuff is or what to do...

 ### Map

 To get you started here is a handdrawn map of the first level: